steveloughran/engineering-proposals/refactoring-s3a.md

 ## Bits that don't work so well

+###  large monolithic classes.

+The classes are too big and complicated for people to safely contribute to.
+That is: you need a lot of understanding of what happens, which operations incur a cost of a S3 operation, what forms the public API vs private operations.

+Not as much parallelization on batch operations as is possible, especially for the slow-but-low-IO calls (COPY, LIST), S3Guard calls which may be throtted.

+### initialize()

+Initialization is fairly fragile.
+As the new extension classes (e.g. DelegationTokens) are passed in instances of S3AFileSystem during construction, they can call things before they are ready.
+It means reordering code there is dangerous.

+It is slow, because we are invoking  network operations.
+That is

+1. for  complicated delegation token and  authentication token implementations -to connect to a remote credential service.

+1. To initialise s3guard and hence a DynamoDB connection.
+1. to probe for the store existing and failing "fast"

+1. optionally to remove  pending uploads
+(side issue: should  we cut that now  that S3 lifecycle operations  can do it?),

+This means at least one HTTPS connection set up and used; often two to S3 and DDB, and possibly more.
+These are all set up and invoked in sequence.

+This can actually cause problems in applications which are trying to instantiate the FS in multiple threads.

+The `FileSystem.get()` operation looks for an FS instance serving that URI;
+If there is none in the cache then it creates and initialises a new one.
+Then a check for a cached entry is repeated -the new instance is added if there is still no entry; else it is closed and discarded.

+`S3AFilesystem.initialize()` can take so long that many threads try to instantiate their own copy, all but one of which are then discarded.

+We have tried in the past to do and asynchronous start-up where we do our checks for the bucket existing, etc in a separate thread.
+This proved too complex to support because every method in the class which required a live connection would have to probe for and possibly block for the initialisation to have completed.

+With a multilayer structure, we could push the asynchronous start-up one layer down and gate those operations on the completed initialisation.

+We should also be able to parallelise part of this process -the dynamoDB and S3 bucket + purge operations in particular.
+As they may both depend on delegation tokens, that must come first.

+There is a price to this: failures are not reported until later, and we may have three separate failures to report.
+We should probably prioritise them in the order of: DT, s3guard, bucket.

+Similarly, we can parallelise shutdown.

+### cross-invocation

-Our re-referencing other top-level operations (`getFileStatus()` &c) was convenient, and nominally reduces cost, but it means the "it's a filesystem" metaphor is sustained deeper into the code than it needs to be.
+Our re-referencing other top-level operations (`getFileStatus()` etc) was convenient, and nominally reduces cost, but it means the "it's a filesystem" metaphor is sustained deeper into the code than it needs to be.
-And the cost of those little `getFileStatus()` calls (2x HEAD + 1x LIST) is steep.
+And the cost of those little `getFileStatus()` calls (2x `HEAD` + 1x `LIST`) is steep.
 Similarly, there are calls to `getObjectMetadata` &c which sneak in when you aren't paying attention.
 All too often the state of an object is lost and then queried again immediately after; a side effect of us calling into our own exported methods.

-Example: when we rename a directory we list the children, then copy(), which does its own HEAD on each file.
+Example: when we rename a directory we list the children, then `copy()`, which does its own HEAD on each file.
 Better strategy: pass in the file status or core attributes (name, version, etag) and skip the calls.